-For the 2010 round of census, which was still ongoing as of 2013, 31 per cent of countries in Africa had a data source on total migrant stock for the 2010 round of census, while 19 per cent of countries had recent data on the origin of international migrants.
-Asia and Latin America and the Caribbean also had a relatively large number of countries or areas with no recent data on international migrants or their basic demographic characteristics.
-In Asia, 54 per cent of the countries had a recent data source on total migrant stock and 24 per cent on the origin of international migrants.
-In Latin America and the Caribbean, 38 per cent of countries had a data source on total migrant stock for the 2010 round of censuses, while 25 per cent of countries had data on the origin of international migrants.
+For the 2010 round of census, which was still ongoing as of 2013, 31 per cent of countries in Africa had a data source on total migrant stock, while 12 per cent of countries had recent data on the age of international migrants.
+Asia and Latin America and the Caribbean also had a relatively large number of countries or areas with no data for the 2010 census round on international migrants or their basic demographic characteristics.
+In Asia, 54 per cent of the countries had a recent data source on total migrant stock and 30 per cent on the age of international migrants.
+In Latin America and the Caribbean, 38 per cent of countries had a data source on total migrant stock for the 2010 round of censuses, while 21 per cent of countries had data on the age of international migrants.